microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

   else: emit err_hlsl_unsupported_register_type_and_variable_type

 if udt is set:
-  for each register annotation r applied to the udt decl:
+  let r be the register annotation that is currently being diagnosed:
     if r has register type t:
       if srv is not set:
         emit warn_hlsl_UDT_missing_resource_type_member